peteroupc/html3dutil/tutorials/overview.md

   * <dfn>`<i>shape</i>.setTexture(name)`</dfn>
   <br>Gives the shape a particular texture, with the URL `name`.
 The texture should be in the same origin as the Web page (which usually means the same directory).
   * <dfn>`<i>shape</i>.copy()`</dfn>
   <br>Creates a copy of this shape.
-Can be more efficient than calling `scene.makeShape` if the same geometric mesh will be used more than once in the same 3D scene, with different positions and attributes.
+Can be more efficient than calling `new Shape` if the same geometric mesh will be used more than once in the same 3D scene, with different positions and attributes.

 ### The Render Loop <a id=The_Render_Loop></a>